 The Trust is committed to ensuring we comply with the Modern Slavery Act 2015 and to taking appropriate steps to make sure that slavery does not exist in our business, supply chains, or homes.
 We regularly raise awareness of modern slavery issues to all of our employees using our intranet.

-Each year, our Modern Slavery statement is checked by our solicitors to ensure best practice and is displayed on the homepage of our website.
-Click the following links to view 2020's statement, view 2019's statement, view 2018's statement, view 2017's statement, or view 2016's statement.
+Each year, our Modern Slavery statement is checked by our solicitors to ensure best practice and a link is displayed on the homepage of our website.
+Click the following links to view 2021's statement, view 2020's statement, view 2019's statement, view 2018's statement or view 2017's statement.

 In our business